 Social and political attitudes

 Professor Singh’s current primary interest is in compulsory voting, with a focus on its effects on citizen attitudes and the nature of vote choices.
 He is also actively researching topics in voter turnout, electoral systems and electoral behavior, social and political attitudes, and party behavior.
-Professor Singh has published over 20 peer-reviewed academic journal articles on these topics in many of the leading general and subfield journals in political science.
-Some of his recent publications appear in the European Journal of Political Research, Comparative Politics, Political Research Quarterly, Electoral Studies, and the Journal of Theoretical Politics.
+Professor Singh has published over 30 peer-reviewed academic journal articles on these topics in many of the leading general and subfield journals in political science.
+Some of his recent publications appear in the Journal of Politics, the British Journal of Political Science, the European Journal of Political Research, Comparative Politics, the Journal of Peace Research, Political Research Quarterly, Electoral Studies, and the Journal of Theoretical Politics.
 Professor Singh is skilled in the use of quantitative research methods, and his research makes use of a variety of cutting-edge quantitative tools.

-Professor Singh’s work is supported by a grant of roughly US$60,000 from the Social Sciences and Humanities Research Council of Canada, and he has won numerous scholarships and awards to further his education, scholarship, and professional travel.
-Professor Singh has presented his work at invited talks and conferences in several countries, and he is faculty member with the Globis study abroad program in Verona, Italy during the summer.
+Professor Singh’s work is supported by external grants totalling over $200,000, and he has won numerous scholarships and awards to further his education, scholarship, and professional travel.
+Professor Singh has presented his work at invited talks and conferences in several countries.
+He teaches on SPIA's Globis study abroad program in Verona, Italy and at the ICPSR Summer Program in Quantitative Methods of Social Research at the University of Michigan during the summer.

 INTL 3300 Introduction to Comparative Politics

 POLS 7010 Research Methods in Political Science

 Singh's primary research examines how political behavior, opinion, and attitudes are conditioned by institutional, social, and electoral context.
 He is also interested in the relationship between political institutions and country-level factors, including party systems and the policymaking environment.
 He has a particular interest in the effects of compulsory voting beyond turnout.